Interested in feeling more at home in your own skin or working on a particular skill?

 Insight into personal practice, micro-analysis of a particular movement that features in your work, new language for differentiating and integrating deeper understanding of movement.
 Time to re-examine your own skills and take them to the next level.

 Is this therapy?

-No. This work accesses the body-mind connection to integrate and re-pattern our neuromuscular pathways.
+No. I am a Registered Somatic Movement Educator with ISMETA.
+This work accesses the body-mind connection to integrate and re-pattern our neuromuscular pathways.
 Sometimes reopening these pathways and releasing tension can open deep emotions or memories.
 This is completely normal, but can be surprising or even frightening.
 I aim to provide a safe space, where you can feel okay about whatever you experience.
 Sometimes we can continue to work, but occasionally an emotion feels too intense to focus.
 I encourage you to acknowledge what you feel and make an honest decision about what you need.
 I will hold the space for you and provide support with my presence, but I am not a therapist and will not act as one.

 Is this dance?

 No.The roots of this work also underpin much of contemporary modern dance and improvisation training.
 However ‘dance’ can indicate doing steps to music, which is not what is being practiced in this context.
 At times it might feel like dance as you are moving in ways that might not feel familiar.
 At times, I invite time for you to explore your own movement impulses and choices, which is akin to dance improvisation, but this is for your own personal research rather than it being intended for performance.
 This work is about whole movement and the whole person.